Shibboleth: Examples

 In Japan during the 1923 Kantō Massacre, in which ethnic Koreans in Japan were hunted down and killed by vigilantes after rumors spread that they were committing crimes, shibboleths were attested to having been used to identify Koreans.
 The Japanese poet Shigeji Tsuboi wrote that he overheard vigilantes asking people to pronounce the phrase jūgoen gojissen (15円50銭).
 If the person pronounced it as chūkoen kochissen, he was reportedly dragged away for punishment.
 Both Korean and Japanese people recalled similar shibboleths being used, including ichien gojissen (lit. 'one yen, fifty sen').
 Other strings attested to were ga-gi-gu-ge-go (がぎぐげご) and ka-ki-ku-ke-ko (かきくけこ), which were thought difficult for Koreans to pronounce.

 In October 1937, the Spanish word for parsley, perejil, was used as a shibboleth to identify Haitian immigrants living along the border in the Dominican Republic.
-The Dominican dictator, Rafael Trujillo, ordered the execution of these people.
-It is alleged that between 20,000 and 30,000 individuals were murdered within a few days in the Parsley Massacre, although more recent scholarship and the lack of evidence such as mass graves puts the actual estimate closer to between 1,000 and 12,168.
+The Dominican dictator, Rafael Trujillo, ordered their execution.
+It is alleged that between 20,000 and 30,000 individuals were murdered within a few days during the Parsley Massacre, although more-recent scholarship and the lack of evidence such as mass graves puts the actual estimate closer to between 1,000 and 12,168.